algorand/graviton/README.md

 print(csv)
 ```

-Note: that each element in the `inputs` array `(x,)` is itself a tuple as `args` given to a dry run execution need to be `Iterable` (remember, that these will be passed to a TEAL program which may take one, several, or no inputs at all).
+Note: that each element in the `inputs` array `(x,)` is itself a tuple as `args` given to a dry run execution need to be of type `Sequence` (remember, that these will be passed to a TEAL program which may take one, several, or no inputs at all).
 At this point, you'll be able to look at your [dry run sequence results](https://github.com/algorand/py-algorand-sdk/blob/1bc7b8fcf21401608cece65507c36d1f6dbad531/algosdk/testing/teal_blackbox.py#L713) and conduct some analysis.
 For the $`x^2`$ example if you load the CSV in Google sheets and reformat a bit it will look like:

 <img width="465" alt="image" src="https://user-images.githubusercontent.com/291133/158812699-318169e2-487c-4dac-b97b-a9db8148b638.png">